The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Challenge

-Current approaches to evolution, even the most general ones, focus mainly on organisms and their properties, or on technical developments.
-It is very hard to use such information as a basis for predictions of the future of evolution.
-Will a future fish look like a fish?
-Will this fish be red, green or blue?
+Current approaches to evolution, even the most general, focus mainly on organisms and their properties, or on technical developments.
+It is not so easy to use such a basis to make predictions about the types of entities that might evolve in the future.
 Will humans change and get bigger brains?
-Or will technical equipment extend our capacities, and will humans become cyborgs?
-What framework can be used for predictions like these?
+Or will technological devices enhance our abilities and turn us into cyborgs?
+Or are robots themselves the next step?
+What framework can be used to decide such questions?

 Contribution by OT

-When speaking about predicting evolution, the OT focuses not on genes, but on the long series of operators of increasingly complex organization.
-And if current analysis are correct, which still requires further research, it seems that the long series of increasingly complex operators shows an internal logic.
-Such logic can be extrapolated to kinds of operators that don’t yet exist.
-A prediction that may soon become testable is that the next kind of operator is capable of what the OT describes as the potential for ‘structural copying of information’.
-An intelligent computer may potentially have such capacity because all the information it learned can be potentially accessed -and copied- through the files carrying this information.
+When talking about predicting evolution, the OT focuses not on genes but on the long series of operators of increasingly complex organisation.
+And if current analyses are correct, which requires further research, the long series of increasingly complex operators seems to have an internal logic.
+This logic can be extrapolated to types of operators that don’t yet exist.
+One prediction that may soon be testable is that the next type of operator will have what the OT describes as the potential to deal with ‘individual information structures’.
+An intelligent computer could potentially have such a capability because all the information it learns could potentially be accessed – and copied – through the files that carry individual information structures.